Snowflake-Labs/sfquickstarts/site/sfguides/src/customer_insights_analyzer_using_vertex_ai_and_snowflake/customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 Duration: 10

-In this quickstart we will build a Streamlit app that leverages Snowpark External Access in Snowflake with Vertex AI and Generative AI to analyze customer reviews.
+In this quickstart you will build a Streamlit application that leverages Snowpark External Access in Snowflake with Vertex AI and Generative AI to analyze customer reviews.

 In summary this is what you will do:
-- Set up environments in both Snowflake and GCP
+- Set up environments in both Snowflake and Google Cloud Platform
 - Create a function that leverages Snowpark External Access to make a call to GCP Vertex AI Generative AI models.
 - Create a Streamlit app that leverages the above function to generate responses using data from Snowflake and prompts.